Nesos-ita/nesos-ita.github.io/_posts/2017-10-08-fixing-bricked-pc.md

  - Pressing fn+tab while in the bios, save and exit, reopen bios, unlocks a "secret" menu full of advanced things (backdoors everywhere)
  - Looks like that this wasn't the only case, see: [I think I just bricked my firmware](https://bbs.archlinux.org/viewtopic.php?id=149758)
 He was lucky that F12 (probably) showed him the boot menu so he selected usb key and solved, of course i tried the [insyde bios recovery guide](https://www.bios-mods.com/bios-recovery/insyde-bios-recovery/) without success.
- - Do not mess with uefi if possible, seems full of bugs that will birck your pc.
+ - Do not mess with uefi if possible, seems full of bugs that will brick your pc.
 Want to change OS? stay with legacy bios and mbr unless you need uefi for a specific reason.
  - Flash memory has low cost, so there is no need to have an old CMOS RAM memory that is lost if you remove the battery, everything is stored directly on the spi flash chip, which is problematic if you want to clear it.
 The battery is still there only for the RTC clock
  - Well, you have read the article right?